RN and Associates Medication Administration-DODD

 A certified medication aide shall administer prescription medications only at the delegation of a nurse to residents of nursing homes and residential care facilities.
 A certified medication aide, to whom the task of medication administration is delegated, may administer oral medications, topical medications, medications administered as nasal spray, or as drops, or ointment to a resident’s eye, ear, or nose; rectal and vaginal medications; or inhalants delivered by inhalers, nebulizers, or aerosols that allow for a single dose of a fixed, pre-measured amount of medication.

-This five-week, 120-hour course is comprised of 80 hours of classroom instruction which includes didactic lecture and laboratory training in addition to 40 hours of clinical training at a skilled nursing facility, completion of the course the candidate must submit an application to the Ohio Board of Nursing and undergo a civil and Federal background check.
+This course is comprised of 80 hours of classroom instruction which includes didactic lecture and laboratory training in addition to 40 hours of clinical training at a skilled nursing facility after successful completion of the 80 hours.
+Upon completion of the course the candidate must submit an application to the Ohio Board of Nursing and undergo a civil and Federal background check.
 Furthermore, results from the COMPASS Placement Test for Math and Reading must be submitted for entrance into the Medication Aide Program.
 If a Certified Medication Aide is employed by a residential care facility and will be administering medications to residents, he/she must obtain a minimum of one year direct care experience.
 If the applicant seeks to administer medication to residents at a nursing home, he/she must first at least be an STNA.

 At least eighteen years of age;